dlktdr/HeadTracker/README.md

 ![alt text](https://github.com/dlktdr/HeadTracker/blob/master/Doc/Hookup.png?raw=true)

 ## Note
-I was going to make the GUI compatible with the old firmware too but It's currently broken for that.
-I will work on it later if there is any requests to do so.
+I was going to make the GUI compatible with the old firmware too but i've made quite a few changes and doubt it will work.
+If there are many requests I can work on it.

 ![alt text](https://github.com/dlktdr/HeadTracker/blob/master/ScreenShot.png?raw=true)